SEND Information Report

 How is the decision made about what type and how much support my child will receive?

-It is vital that any support provided is appropriate to the needs of the pupil and gives them opportunities to learn independently and develop skills to enable them to cope outside of the school environment.
-The level of support given to a pupil will be reviewed regularly, taking into account the impact that the support is having in terms of the pupil’s progress, both academic and social.
-Parents and the students themselves will be involved wherever possible in decisions relating to the support offered.
+It is vital that any support provided is appropriate to the needs of the pupil and gives them the opportunities to learn independently and develop skills to enable them to cope outside of the school environment.
+The level of support given to a pupil is reviewed at least termly and considers the impact that the support is having in on the pupil’s progress, both academically and personally.
+Parents and the pupils themselves will be involved wherever possible in decisions relating to the support offered.

 How are the school’s resources allocated and matched to children’s special educational needs and/or disabilities?

 The school’s resources are allocated based on priority and need of the cohort.
-As the children’s progress is assessed throughout the year, different priorities and needs may arise.
-The SENCo meets with the Senior Leadership Team to prioritise need through resources, including staffing and interventions.
+As a pupil’s progress is assessed throughout the year, different priorities and needs may arise.
+The SENCo meets with the Senior Leadership Team to prioritise need during Pupil Progress meetings termly.
+Provision may be allocated through resources, including staffing and interventions.
 The school’s funding for additional provision is determined by the West Sussex Local Authority.

-If at any time a child needs to be administered with medicine, where possible, the school staff can do this once a parent/carer has completed a medical form, available from the school office.
-Individual Healthcare Plans are completed with a child’s class teacher and parent and support is agreed with external support as necessary.
+If at any time a pupil needs to be administered with medicine, where possible, the school staff can do this once a parent/carer has completed a medical form, available from the school office.
+Individual Health and Care plans are completed with the SENCo and/or pupil’s class teacher and parent and support is agreed with medical professionals, as necessary.

 7. How Hassocks Infant School enables children with Special Educational Needs and/or Disabilities to enage in the activities of the school together with children who do not have Special Educational Needs

-We try to make sure that all pupils with a SEND can engage in the activities of the school alongside children who do not have a SEND.
-Depending on the child’s needs, the level of support is established prior to any school trip/activity, including discussion with the parents to establish the best approach and to make reasonable adjustments.
+We try to make sure that all pupils with a Special Educational Need and/or Disability can engage in the activities of the school alongside pupils who do not have a SEND.
+The level of support is established prior to any school trip/activity, depending on the pupil’s needs.
+Prior to the trip/activity, it may be necessary to have a discussion with the pupil’s parents to establish the best approach and to make reasonable adjustments.
 We would also seek advice from the relevant external agency supporting a child.

 8. Support that is available for improving the emotional and social development of children with Special Educational Needs and/or Disabilities